mark-omarov/asteroids/README.md

 - [x] Add acceleration to the player movement
 - [x] Add a background image
 - [x] Make the asteroids lumpy instead of perfectly round
-- [ ] Make the player have a triangular hit box instead of a circular one
+- [x] Make the player have a triangular hit box instead of a circular one
+- [x] Add collision debugger

 Maybe someday: